kvassAI/slate/source/includes/_events.md

 sort | `string` | Field used to sort results _default is `-created`_

-## Receive Event by ID
+## Get Event by ID
-Receive an event, based on its ID.
+Get an event, based on its ID.

 > Definition